 I was able to make it by using gelatin, so decided to give it a shot with the coconut pie as well.
 If you haven’t seen that simple pie you should check it out because it is yummy!

 The unflavored gelatin mixed with a small about of the Xantham Gum worked perfectly for thickening the creamy coconut filling, without the off-putting texture!

-I feel like have finally gotten the recipe as pretty close to what I remember considering it doesn’t use white sugar, evaporated milk, and cornstarch.
+I feel like have finally gotten the recipe pretty close to what I remember considering it doesn’t use white sugar, evaporated milk, and cornstarch.
 All the things that make up my mom’s yummy pie.

 How Do I Make a Meringue for this Coconut Cream Pie?

 Traditionally Coconut Cream Pies are topped with meringue.
 There’s nothing quite like a fluffy, dreamy meringue to top your pie if that’s the look you are going for.

 Making a beautiful meringue is not hard to pull off, but there are a few steps and precautions you want to keep in mind when you go to make your topping for this pie.

-It’s important when making a meringue that you have a very clean bowl and beaters and the eggs whites that you are going to work will need room temperature.
+It’s important when making a meringue that you have a very clean bowl and beaters and the egg whites that you are going to work with will need room temperature.

 Start with the room-temperature egg whites and add a little cream of tartar.
 Doing these important things will help to produce the most consistent and stable volume in your meringue.

 When it comes to the last element of the meringue, the sweetness, I highly recommend you use a superfine low carb sweetener so it will dissolve easily and not leave you will a graining texture.

 However, if you are like me and don’t like the meringue you could skip the meringue on top of the pie and use fresh whipping cream instead.